 If you do not have the above in Reading, Writing and/or Math, placement tests are REQUIRED so that you are placed in the correct classes for your first semester at Columbus State.

 For students needing additional English language development, Columbus State offers ESL supported courses.

 - Basic English as a Second Language Program (part-time, non-credit).
 Basic English courses are designed to improve the English language and literacy skills of students.

-- High intermediate to advanced ESL courses (for college credit): The intensive English courses are semester long and designed to prepare students for academic success.
-Students learn in a rigorous and dynamic environment to build strong written, reading comprehension skills that they can use in college and professional setting.
+- High intermediate to advanced ESL courses (for college credit): Each intensive English course is one semester long and designed to prepare students for academic success.
+Students learn in a rigorous and dynamic environment to build strong reading and writing comprehension skills that they can use in the college and professional setting.

 Step 4: Get Oriented & Register for Classes